williamgilpin/howto/howto_github.md

 2. Make a GitHub account.
 You might consider applying to link your account to your school email via [GitHub for Education](https://education.github.com/).
 This comes with a lot of perks, like private repositories and free access to the [GitHub Copilot](https://github.com/features/copilot) plugin for VSCode and PyCharm.

 3. Create a local project folder on your computer containing code that you want to track.
 For example, you might want to create a folder for your course homeworks, or for labs, or for the final project.
 For now, let’s just make a test repository, to make sure that everything is working.
+I called mine `exrepo`.
+You can create a new folder in the Terminal by running the following commands:

     ```bash
-        $ mkdir test_repo
+        $ mkdir exrepo
-        $ cd test_repo
+        $ cd exrepo
     ```

 4. You should now be inside your new repository within the Terminal.
 We will now add a `README.md` file to your local repository.
 You can use a GUI-based text editor like VSCode, Jupyter Lab, or Sublime Text, or you can do this in the Terminal with your preferred editor.
 By default, your Terminal likely uses `nano`.
 On macOS I normally use emacs ([information here](https://wikemacs.org/wiki/Installing_Emacs_on_OS_X)), but many may prefer nano or vim.
 If you want to use a different editor, replace `nano` in all of the following steps with your preferred editor.
 On Windows systems, the default text editor is nano